-One of MF Global Inc. (MFGLQ)’s investigators, the U.S. Commodity Futures Trading Commission, filed a claim to pursue restitution for customers, the agency said today.
+One of MF Global Inc. (MFGLQ:US)’s investigators, the U.S. Commodity Futures Trading Commission, filed a claim to pursue restitution for customers, the agency said today.

 The CFTC, a panel established to regulate commodities exchanges and futures trading, took the measure to “preserve all possible options for recovering funds for the benefit of commodity customers,” according to a statement today.
 It said the claim won’t give it priority over MF Global customers who have filed their own claims.